 When a young person becomes aged 16 they move onto the adult survey.

 Parents or carers answer questions in the adult survey on the younger children in their care.
-Questions ask about parenting style, child development, child care and their children's health.
+Questions cover a range of parenting and child development areas.

 Research using youth and young adult data in Understanding Society